“I have been receiving the error of my C drive being full despite the fact I haven't stored anything in the drive.”-Question from Microsoft Forum

 If you're using a hard drive that maintains more than enough storage but is still unable to get rid of the issue you were facing, there might be some major issues with your hard drive.
 The wise decision in this situation will be to visit the local computer store and ask for a hard drive replacement.

-Part 4: FAQs about Hard Drive Full But No Files
+Part 4: FAQs about Hard Disk Full But No Files

-1. How to Fix Hard Drive Full But No Files on Mac
+1. How to Fix Hard Disk Full But No Files on Mac

 If you're a Mac user and face a hard disk full issue, follow the methods below to fix your issue.